nodejs/TSC/BasePolicies/CONTRIBUTING.md

 or if it should land then it should be escalated to the TC.
 TC members should regularly discuss pending contributions in order to find a resolution.

-# Becoming a committer.
+# Becoming a Committer

-All contributors who send a non-trivial contribution should be on-boarded in a timely manor and added as a committer and be given write access to the repository.
+All contributors who send a non-trivial contribution should be on-boarded in a timely manner, and added as a committer, and be given write access to the repository.

 Committers are expected to follow this policy and continue to send pull requests, go through proper review, and have other committers merge their pull requests.